-When my coworker said she’d like a carrot cake for her birthday, I was elated.
-Carrot cake is one of my favorite types of cake, and I don’t get requests for it very often!
-I used my favorite carrot cake recipe, and went a little wild decorating.
-The ingredients include:
+When my coworker said she’d like a classic carrot cake for her birthday, I was elated.
+Classic carrot cake has all the mix-ins, including pineapple, coconut, and pecans.
+I used my favorite moist carrot cake recipe as a base recipe, and went a little wild decorating.

 - 2 cups all-purpose flour

 - 3/4 cup canola oil

 - 8 oz. or 1 cup crushed pineapple, drained